yanglinjing/dand_p7_WeRateDogs_Twitter_Analysis/README.md

 - retweeted_status_user_id:  181 out of 2356 is non-null
 - retweeted_status_timestamp:  181 out of 2356 is non-null
 - name: string 'None' should be replaced by Null
+- Since only original ratings (no retweets) that have images, the rows of retweets / replys could not contribute to this analysis and should be deleted.
+- After retweet / reply rows are deleted, the following columns could be dropped:
+ - in_reply_to_status_id
+ - in_reply_to_user_id
+ - retweeted_status_id
+ - retweeted_status_user_id
+ - retweeted_status_timestamp

 Validity: